Oklahoma Motorcycle Accident Lawyers

 Though motorcyclists have the same rights as other vehicles, there are certain laws that apply to them specifically.
 Let’s look at a few of the basics:

 - It is not legal to operate a motorcycle without an "M" endorsement on your driver’s license.
 You can get an "M" endorsement by taking a written exam, eye exam, and a driving test.
-Oklahoma allows you to skip the driving test if you’ve passed a state approved Motorcycle Safety Foundation course.
-If you take the written and eye exams, you can get a learner’s permit for 30 days.
+Oklahoma allows you to skip the driving test if you’ve passed a state-approved Motorcycle Safety Foundation course.
+If you pass the written and eye exams, you get a learner’s permit, which you must hold for 30 days before applying for your endorsement.

-- Riders must wear eye protection unless their bike has a wind screen.
+- Riders must wear eye protection unless their bikes have wind screens.

 - Handlebars cannot be higher than the eye level of the operator.